ICCB-Cologne/PhytClust/README.md

 **For the file calinski_harabasz, copied and modified function from :**
 Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.

+## Please cite

+Please cite this repository if you use the algorithm in your work:

+> E. Billard, T.L.
+Kaufmann, R.F.
+Schwarz, PhyloTreeClus, (2023), Bitbucket repository, https://bitbucket.org/schwarzlab/phylotreeclustering